Ben Greet: Acting career

-Greet performed in his first appearance as a professional actor in J.W.
-Gordon's Stock Company at the Theatre Royal in Southampton.
+Greet performed in his first appearance as a professional actor in J. W. Gordon's Stock Company at the Theatre Royal in Southampton.
 He performed in an Irish melodrama and within the next day, he was assigned to play over twenty Shakespearean parts for an additional season.
-Then, for the next three years, Greet performed at the Theatre Royal in Margate, England where he was given the opportunity to work with the best artists of that time.
+Then, for the next three years, Greet performed at the Theatre Royal in Margate where he was given the opportunity to work with the best artists of that time.
 After his three years performing in Margate, he went back to London to join Miss Wallis's Company at The Gaiety Theatre where they performed Cymbeline.
-Ben Greet played, as ‘Caius Lucius' in the show, and it was this role that claimed to be Greet's first real debut in 1883.
-Later that year, Greet became a member of Minnie Palmer's Company at the Grand Theatre in Islington where he played ‘Dudley Harcourt' in My Sweetheart.
-Although, his first major breakthrough role was the ‘Apothecary' in Mary Anderson's production of Romeo and Juliet at the Lyceum Theatre, which opened in 1884.
+Ben Greet played, as 'Caius Lucius' in the show, and it was this role that claimed to be Greet's first real debut in 1883.
+Later that year, Greet became a member of Minnie Palmer's Company at the Grand Theatre in Islington, where he played 'Dudley Harcourt' in My Sweetheart.
+His first major breakthrough role was the 'Apothecary' in Mary Anderson's production of Romeo and Juliet at the Lyceum Theatre, which opened in 1884.
 The play ran for over one hundred nights, and the production was remembered as one of the most stunning performances of that time.
-From 1884 to 1897, Greet played so many roles and moved to so many companies and theatres that it is hard to record them all.
-In just five years, Greet would have played over 300 roles in plays.
+From 1884 to 1897, Greet played numerous roles with many different companies and theatres.
+In just five years, he performed more than 300 theatrical roles.